rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 The key variables hypothesised to predict this will come from the sensor data contained in this set.

 We calculate vector statistics from the repeat sensor collections in windows of different length (0.5 to 2.5 seconds) during the lift.
 For this training data, a lifter had completed 10 repetitions of a bicep curl exactly according to instructions specified by a weight lifting coach.
-The coach instructed to lift using a soecified technique (Class A), or to perform one of the following errors:
+The coach instructed to lift using a specified technique (Class A), or to perform one of the following errors:
 Error 1: Throw the elbows to the front (Class B)
 Error 2: Lift the dumbbell only halfway (Class C) Error 3: Lower the dumbbell only halfway (Class D)